tangle-network/server-blueprint/README.md

-# MCP Blueprint for Tangle Network 🌐
+# Server Blueprint for Tangle Network 🌐

-## � Project Overview & Purpose
+## 🚀 Project Overview & Purpose

-This project is a blueprint for Tangle Network, designed to run remote MCPs (Model Context Protocol) services.
-When requesting a new instance of this blueprint, users get a new service instance with a specified configuration file that enables seamless MCP server deployment and management.
+This project is a blueprint for Tangle Network, designed to deploy and manage any HTTP server, database, or containerized application.
+When requesting a new instance of this blueprint, users get a new service instance with a specified configuration that enables seamless server deployment and management across multiple runtime environments.

 Blueprints are specifications for <abbr title="Actively Validated Services">AVS</abbr>s on the Tangle Network.
 An AVS is an off-chain service that runs arbitrary computations for a user-specified period of time.
-This MCP Blueprint provides a powerful abstraction for deploying and managing MCP servers across different runtime environments, allowing developers to create reusable MCP service infrastructures.
+This Server Blueprint provides a powerful abstraction for deploying and managing any type of server across different runtime environments, allowing developers to create reusable server infrastructures.

 For more details about Tangle Network Blueprints, please refer to the [project documentation](https://docs.tangle.tools/developers/blueprints/introduction).

 ## ⚙️ Configuration Details

 The blueprint supports configurations for various runtimes with automatic port management.
-All runtimes are internally converted to SSE (Server-Sent Events) for HTTP-based communication:
+Two transport modes are available depending on your server type:

 ### Supported Runtimes

-- **STDIO transport in JavaScript (bun runtime)**: Executes MCP servers using `bunx` with automatic bun installation if needed
+- **JavaScript (bun runtime)**: Executes any JavaScript/Node.js applications using `bunx` with automatic bun installation if needed
-- **STDIO transport in Python (python3)**: Executes MCP servers using `uvx` with automatic uv installation if needed
+- **Python (python3)**: Executes any Python applications using `uvx` with automatic uv installation if needed
-- **Docker containers**: Runs MCP servers in Docker containers with intelligent port discovery, automatic port allocation, and environment variable injection
+- **Docker containers**: Runs any containerized application with intelligent port discovery, automatic port allocation, and environment variable injection

+### Transport Modes

+- **`transportAdapter: "none"`**: **Recommended for most servers** - Direct HTTP server deployment without any transport conversion (perfect for web servers, APIs, databases)
+- **`transportAdapter: "stdioToSSE"`**: For specialized applications that communicate via STDIO and need SSE conversion

 ### Port Management & Transport Conversion